What does livestock insurance cover?

 • Electrocution

-• Attacks by dogs or wild animals (except to sheep)
+• Attacks by dogs or wild animals (sheep are not covered for this specific peril)

 • Accidental shootings